← Minox A

 to correct for parallax errors.

-Above the viewfinder is a so-called filter bar allowing a green or a
+Above the viewfinder is a so-called filter bar, that allows a green

 These filters are used to increase contrast and to reduce brightness in